NetApp-IT-Copilot/.github/profile/README.md

   </a>
 </p>

-### This access provisioning process is only for NetApp IT employees (Under Umesh Manathkar's org)
+### This access provisioning process is only for NetApp IT employees (Under Hem Nerkar's org)
 If you are part of engineering, please follow the steps here - [https://confluence.ngage.netapp.com/display/NGAGE/Copilot](https://confluence.ngage.netapp.com/display/NGAGE/Copilot)

 [_**GitHub Copilot**_](https://www.github.com/features/copilot/) :robot: is an AI-powered coding assistant that is aimed at generating code for developers and learners alike.
 It allows you to write better code faster by providing contextual suggestions directly in your integrated development environment (IDE).
 Let's delve deeper into using this productivity-boosting tool. :rocket: